 First, we conducted an in-depth case study of the community economic impacts of wildfires in Trinity County, California in 2008.
 Second, using Bureau of Labor Statistics data, we compared the labor market trends of western US counties from 2004 to 2008 to identify differences between counties (n=150) that experienced wildfires where the Forest Service spent more than $1 million and counties that did not experience large wildfires (n=264).
 Third, we analyzed fire suppression financial transactions to identify where and how fire suppression funds were spent and develop measures of fire suppression contracting capacity.

-This project was funded by the Joint Fire Sciences Program.
+This project was funded by the Joint Fire Science Program.